atlregional/atltransit.org/pages/getting-around.md

 Boarding a bus or train in Atlanta is as simple as tapping your Breeze Card.

-The Breeze Card is the *only way* to access a free transfer between MARTA and a Breeze partner transit agency (Cobb, Gwinnett and GRTA).
-Free transfers are not valid between the partner transit agencies (e.g. Gwinnett to GRTA or Cobb to Gwinnett).
+The Breeze Card is the *only way* to access a free transfer between MARTA and a Breeze partner transit agency (CobbLinc, Gwinnett County Transit and GRTA).
+Free transfers are not available between any of the following transit agencies: CobbLinc, GCT or GRTA.

 ![Breeze.png]
 (/assets/images/Breeze.png){: .img-responsive .center-block style="max-height:200px"}